TheSilvered/nest/docs/_syntax.md

 ## Comments

+In Nest there are two kinds of comments: line comments and block comments.
-In Nest comments start with a double hyphen `--` and end at the end of the line.
+Line comments start with `--` and end at the end of the line.
+If there is a backslash at the end, the line feed is escaped and the line comment continues to the next line.

-There are also multi-line comments that are either single-line comments which have a single backslash `\` as their last character or block comments which start with `-/` and end with `/-`.
+Block comments start with `-/` and end with `/-`

 ```
 -- This is a single line comment